cakirilker/a1-car-app/README.md

 ![Tests](https://github.com/cakirilker/a1-car-app/workflows/Tests/badge.svg)
 ![Build and Deploy](https://github.com/cakirilker/a1-car-app/workflows/Build%20and%20Deploy/badge.svg)

-# Car Market App
+# Car Dealership App
-> This is an example project for a car market app.
+> This is an example project for a car dealership app.
 You can view list of cars, filter them and view detail of specific car.

 This project was bootstrapped with TypeScript version of the [Create React App](https://github.com/facebook/create-react-app).